-New Year's Day
+New Year's Day Independence Day

-Independence Day

 Martin Luther King's Birthday Labor Day

 Good Friday Thanksgiving Day

 Memorial Day Christmas Day

 - 2. Part-time I employees are entitled to equivalent hours (pro rata share) of pay per holiday.
 Full-time employees are entitled to their normal daily pay per holiday. - 3.
 When a holiday falls on a day other than a scheduled workday, the holiday will be observed on the same day as scheduled for the federal holiday. - 4.
 Employees scheduled to work a holiday will receive compensatory time. - 5.
-All regular employees (except temporary employees, student employees, and rehired retirees) receive their regular pay for scheduled holidays.
-Employees must be present for work or in an approved paid leave status on the last regularly scheduled day of work before the holiday and the first scheduled workday after the holiday to be eligible for holiday pay.
-Employees shall not be paid for the holidays when employees are on unpaid leave status.
-An employee that has submitted a notice of resignation, other than employees who are retiring, shall not be eligible for holiday pay, unless the employee will return to work after the holiday.
+All regular employees (except temporary employees, student employees, and rehired retirees) receive their regular pay for scheduled holidays. - a.
+Employees must be present for work or in an approved paid leave status on the last regularly scheduled day of work before the holiday and the first scheduled workday after the holiday to be eligible for holiday pay. - b.
+Employees shall not be paid for the holidays when employees are on unpaid leave status. - c.
+An employee that has submitted a notice of resignation, other than employees who are retiring, shall not be eligible for holiday pay if their last (2) two weeks, (10) ten business days of employment includes the holiday.